themesberg/flowbite-svelte-icons/src/routes/+page.md

 <a href="https://www.npmjs.com/package/flowbite-svelte-icons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/flowbite-svelte-icons.svg" alt="npm" ></a>
 </div>

-480+ SVG [Flowbite icons](https://github.com/themesberg/flowbite-icons) components for Svelte.
+480+ SVG [Flowbite icons](https://github.com/themesberg/flowbite-icons) components for Svelte 3/4/5/Runes.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.